rruizriol/Conference-central/README.md

 1.

 2. Given a duration and an startTime, return all sessions that have a duration less than the specified duration and the startTime is less than the specified startTime.
-For this query the following index was added to the file ***index.yaml***
+For this query the following index was added to the file ***index.yaml***.

         - kind: Session
           properties:
           - name: duration
           - name: startTime

-This is the implementation of this query
+Theis is the implementation of the query

         sessions = Session.query()